santicar10/ProyectoNuclear-Backend/README.md

 mvnw.cmd spring-boot:run

 Open http://localhost:8080 with your browser to see the result.
-You should see the message:
+You should see the message:¡Aplicación funcionando!

-Copiar código
-¡Aplicación funcionando!